-The Pinkham Piano uses the same materials and component parts as used by Europe’s most famous and finest piano makers.
+Only European component parts are used in the making of The Pinkham Piano.
+The same parts as used by Europe’s most famous and finest piano makers.

-Great attention to detail, and use of the most advanced techniques and computer control machinery.
+The beautiful Pinkham Piano is created by great attention to detail.
+We use the most advanced techniques and computer controlled machinery.

 Wood from the Fiemme Valley is a fascinating story as it was hear that Stradivarius personally chose the wood for making his famous violins.
 This wood unique in the world for its resonance characteristics is still used for making soundboards for the very finest musical instruments.

 The Renner action has approximately 8000 parts and is found in the world’s finest pianos.
 Steinway, Bechstein, Bosendorfer, Bluthner, Fazioli and many other fine pianos.
 The reason for using this action is based on consistent quality, reliability, precision and durability.

 The Renner Action on its own will not make a piano a beautiful piano to play.
 It is only when the action is very finely adjusted will its quality response become apparent.
 At this stage the detailed knowledge of a concert pianist is required for the setting up and adjusting of the action.
 Without this knowledge the superb action may well not respond with the precision demanded by the pianist.

 It takes many days work to finely set up and adjust a piano action.
 It is therefore of great importance that firm felt developed over the last 100 years is used.
 If poor quality, soft felt is used it will compress, and all those correct adjustments will be quickly lost.
 In such a case a piano action that is out of adjustment, will make it difficult for the pianist to produce the required sound.